-• Test the resistance of an electrode by placing the end of one probe at one point on the electrode and the end of the other probe on another point of the electrode approximately 1 cm away.
+Test the resistance of an electrode by placing the end of one probe at one point on the electrode and the end of the other probe on another point of the electrode approximately 1 cm away.
 You should test at least 3 different places on the electrode.
-If the resistance reads greater than 500 ohms between any two points, the electrode should be discarded.
+If the resistance reads greater than 500 ohms between any two points, the electrode resistance is too high and the electrode should be discarded.